AdaCore/gpr/doc/gprbuild_ug/companion_tools.rst

 The GPRconfig knowledge base
 ----------------------------

-GPRconfig itself has no hard-coded knowledge of compilers.
-Thus there is no need to recompile a new version of GPRconfig when a new compiler is distributed.

 .. note::

-   The role and format of the knowledge base are irrelevant for most users of GPRconfig, and are only needed when you need to add support for new compilers.
+   The role and format of the knowledge base are irrelevant for most users of GPRconfig, and are only needed when you need to add support for new compilers or tweak support for existing ones.
 You can skip this section if you only want to learn how to use GPRconfig.

-All knowledge of compilers is embedded in a set of XML files called the *knowledge base*.
+All knowledge of compilers is recorded in a set of XML files called the *knowledge base*.
+GPRconfig itself has no hard-coded knowledge of compilers, although it does contain a default instance of the knowledge base, which users can override or complement using the switches ``--db-``/``--db {dir}`` described above.
-Users can easily contribute to this general knowledge base, and have GPRconfig immediately take advantage of any new data.

 The knowledge base contains various kinds of information: